Structure of normally and finitely non-co-Hopfian groups: Almost global bound on nilpotency class

 By Proposition \ref{prop:con_nilp}, the group $C_k$ is pronilpotent, and since $\hphi(C_k)\subseteq C_k$ is open, it follows that the finite quotient $C_k\slash\hphi_k(C_k)\cong \Gamma\slash\Gamma_k$ is nilpotent.\end{proof}

 In order to use the nilpotency of $\Gamma\slash\Gamma_k$ to obtain information about $\Gamma$, we will show the nilpotency class of $\Gamma\slash\Gamma_k$ is uniformly bounded.
 Most of the next two sections is devoted to the proof of this.
-Once this uniform bound has been established, the proof of Theorem \ref{thm:main} will be finished at the end of Section \ref{sec:local}.
+Once this uniform bound has been established, the proof of Theorem \ref{thm:main} will be finished in Section \ref{sec:proofs}.

 To bound the nilpotency class of $\Gamma\slash\Gamma_k$, write it as a product over primes (see Proposition \ref{prop:nilp_prod}):

 where $(\Gamma\slash\Gamma_k)^{(p)}$ is a finite $p$-group.
 In this way, the problem of uniformly bounding the nilpotency class of $\Gamma\slash\Gamma_k$ separates out into a problem over each prime.
 The desired uniform bound on nilpotency class will be obtained in two steps: First we give a uniform bound on the nilpotency class of $(\Gamma\slash\Gamma_k)^{(p)}$ for almost all primes $p$ (see Theorem \ref{thm:almost_global} below).
 Finally, in Theorem \ref{thm:local}, we will obtain a local bound on nilpotency class at any fixed prime $p$.
 The rest of this section will be devoted to obtain the bound at almost all primes.